ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 ### Unit Tests

-All new classes should include full unit tests that achieve a high level of code coverage and adequately test all aspects of the class.
-In addition, some previous tests may be updated to match new requirements.
+All new classes except `PanelFactory` should include full unit tests that achieve at or near 100% code coverage and adequately test all aspects of the class.
+In addition, some previous tests may need to be updated to match new requirements.

+You should also update the unit tests for each of the GUI panels created in the previous milestone to use a fake `MainWindow` object instead of creating one in the test.
+This should make the tests run much faster, and you should be able to see that the code in `MainWindow` is not executing in the code coverage report.

+Once this milestone is complete, all classes in the following packages should have unit tests that achieve at or near 100% code coverage:

+* `starfleetsubs.data.*`
+* `starfleetsubs.gui.drinks.*`
+* `starfleetsubs.gui.entrees.*`
+* `starfleetsubs.gui.sides.*`

+The only classes that do not meet this requirement are `MainWindow`, `OrderPanel`, `PanelFactory`, and `SidebarPanel` in the `starfleetsubs.gui` package.
+If done correctly, they should have 0% code coverage.

 ## Time Requirements